noso2k1/wow-website/README.md

 - [ ] Are statistics updated with this solutions?

-- [ ] Add more comments - Find a suitable plugin with REST API
+- [ ] Add more comments - Use the WPM Testimonial plugin Endpoint (wp-json/wp/v2/wpm-testimonial)

 - [ ] Random top image

 - [ ] List of shows

-- [ ] Archive of previous shows
+- [ ] Archive of previous events

 - [ ] Review the "About us" section